Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

    constant factor.
 This means that the size of the output image depends on the size of the input image.
 If one wants to resize each dimension by a different factor, use :class:`Scale` instead.

+   .. attribute:: factor

+      The constant factor that should be used to scale both width and height of the output image

 +------------------------------------------------+------------------------------------------------+
 | Input                                          | Output for ``Zoom(0.8)``                       |